Pancho Segura: Early life

-Segura was born in Guayaquil, Ecuador, the first of seven children of Domingo Segura Paredes and Fransisca Cano.
+Segura was born on a bus traveling from Quevedo to Guayaquil, Ecuador, the first of seven children of Domingo Segura Paredes, Spanish in origin, and Fransisca Cano, an Indian from Quevedo.
 He almost died at his premature birth, then suffered from hernias and malaria.
-No more than 5'6" (1.68 m) tall, he had badly bowed legs from the rickets that he also had as a child.
-In spite of this, he had extremely fast footwork and a devastating two-handed forehand that his frequent adversary and tennis promoter Jack Kramer once called the greatest single shot ever produced in tennis.
+No more than 5 ft 6 in (1.68 m) tall, he had badly bowed legs from the rickets that he also had as a child.
+He learned playing tennis by hitting against a backboard at the Guayaquil Tennis Club where his father was the caretaker and he himself worked as a ball boy and servant.
+He decided to play with a double-handed forehand because it allowed him to hit with more power.
+Segura left school when he was 12 years old to earn money for his family who lived in poverty.
+As he developed his game in his early teens he began to get asked as a hitting partner by the club players.